motherjones/mirrors/docs/api_spec.rst

    'valid': true
  }

-If there were any problems, such as missing attributes, you will get something a lot more like this:
+If there were any problems with the validation itself, such as missing attributes, you will get something a lot more like this:

 .. code:: json